Apple adds a documentary series about extraordinary homes to its streaming lineup

 Koenig will be consulting on the show, which focuses on true crime podcasts’ growing popularity.

-Apple also has a morning news TV show drama starring Witherspoon and Jennifer Aniston in the works, a revival of “Amazing Stories” exec produced by Steven Spielberg, and a new space drama from “Battlestar Galactica’s” creator, Ronald D. Moore.
+Apple also has a morning news TV show drama starring Witherspoon and Jennifer Aniston in the works, a revival of “Amazing Stories” exec produced by Steven Spielberg and a new space drama from “Battlestar Galactica’s” creator, Ronald D. Moore.

 With the new documentary series, that makes five shows Apple is working on — and the first that’s not a fictional TV drama of some sort.